dilner1/Hangman/README.md

  - information architecture:

 Skeleton
- - Interface Design:
+ - Interface Design: Linear design as command line application, use of inputs and ASCII images for user to interact with.

- - Navigation design: User can decide if they with to continue game or exit on a win or a loss.
-No other navigation is required.
+ - Navigation design: There is an initialization screen that asks user if they want to start, user is then able to select difficulty level.
+User can decide if they with to continue game or exit on a win or a loss, this takes them back to difficulty select if they want to continue or to title screen if they wish to exit.

  - Information design: